masteringyii/Chapter10/README.md

 ## Mastering Yii Chapter 4 Source Code

-The following source code is the project for Chapter 4 of Mastering Yii
+The following source code is the project for Chapter 9 of Mastering Yii
-ISBN-CH: 978-1-78588-242-5_04
+ISBN-CH: 978-1-78588-242-5_09

+### Template
+The template is stored in the ```template``` tag.
+You should start there at the beginning of the chapter

 ### Requirements